xybu/autograder/README.md

-Ag-framework
+Autograder
 ============

-A generic Autograder framework
+A system that is used to grade student code automatically.

-# Todo
+Todo

-Script to build environment
+====

-Resource scheduling
+ - Script to build environment

-Task queue
+ - Resource scheduling API

-Worker
+ - Task queue

-Frontend UI
+ - Grader Worker

-Filesystem man
+ - Web front-end UI

-tmpfs
+ - Filesystem man (where to save submissions, where to execute testing script, etc.)